Table Of Contents

 Working with a Tenant Lawyer Can Help Stop Eviction

-While laws very from state to state, every state has laws which protect renters from unlawful eviction.
+While laws vary from state to state, every state has laws which protect renters from unlawful eviction.
 For example, if the eviction notice you received does not give you the legally required amount of time to respond, your landlord can’t evict you.
-An attorney can help you understand and exercise all of your renter rights.
+A lawyer can help you understand and exercise all of your renter rights.

-A legal plan from LegalShield lets you pick up the phone and speak to an attorney familiar with laws in your state.
-In addition, have an attorney write a letter or make a call on your behalf for no additional charge.
+A legal plan from LegalShield lets you pick up the phone and speak to a lawyer familiar with laws in your state.
+In addition, have a lawyer write a letter or make a call on your behalf for no additional charge.

 A Legal Plan is just $24.95 per month.
-Once your membership is processed, our provider attorneys respond in 4 business hours or less.
+Once your membership is processed, our provider lawyers respond in 4 business hours or less after initial contact.

 No matter what the specific circumstances are that caused you to receive an eviction notice, it’s imperative that you take the right action, right away.
 Failure to respond to an eviction notice correctly and in a timely fashion can create additional problems you don’t need.

 - You can incur additional fees, penalties and forfeit your security deposit.

 - You can severely damage your credit score.

 - You can make it harder for you to rent another place in the future.

 - You can add unnecessary stress and anxiety to the situation.

 Attorneys know how to minimize financial damage by responding according to the laws in your state.
 You can get the legal help you need by purchasing a personal legal plan from LegalShield for only $24.95 per month.